The Her bold move junior board

 Alianna Wray

-Alianna Wray (she/her) is a rising senior at Cornell University, triple majoring in Africana Studies, American Studies, and Government, minoring in Law & Society.
-Her work sits at the intersection of race, gender, and law, and her thesis and research project, supported by the Mellon Mays Undergraduate Fellowship, examines how misogynoir is embedded in U.S. legal systems through a Black feminist lens.
+Alianna’s work sits at the intersection of race, gender, and law, and her thesis and research project, supported by the Mellon Mays Undergraduate Fellowship, examines how misogynoir is embedded in U.S. legal systems through a Black feminist lens.
 She aspires to become an attorney and law school professor, using her scholarship and advocacy to challenge structural inequality and expand access to justice.

 She has the honor of serving as Co-President to Cornell’s Black Women’s Support Network, where she fosters community and creates affirming spaces for Black-identifying women on campus.
 As a Research Assistant with the Brooks Community Engaged Partnership Network at Cornell’s Jeb E. Brooks School of Public Policy, she collaborates with local organizations on research projects related to housing policy, food insecurity, immigration, and more.
 She also serves as a research scholar and archivist for The Black Reproductive Justice Archive, helping to ethically document the reproductive histories of Black women.